 Hong Kong is truly a city on the move.
 Its streets are jammed with various types of vehicles, its pavement packed with people.
 Because Hong Kong always took it seriously, it is also blessed with an extremely efficient and extensive public transport system.
 A system that is generally easy to get around.
-But for those with physical disabilities, that use electric wheelchairs, what would be a simple journey for most of us can be a lot less convenient.
+But for those with physical disabilities, that use an electric wheelchair, what would be a simple journey for most of us can be a lot less convenient.

 Take the case of Henry Tam Wing-hang, 23, who is a student at the Chinese University of Hong Kong.
 Tam has spinal muscular atrophy and his mobility is restricted to the four fingers of his right hand.
 He uses a helper and has an electric wheelchair to go about his daily life.